-We should also bring up the question of braces, but for a different reason not having to do with inflammation:
+We should also bring up the question of braces and rest, but for different reasons not having to do with inflammation:

 - Why Wearing A Brace Is The Wrong Approach – (Except while you’re playing)

-The short answer being: It’s not the kind of injury you immobilize, so wearing a brace around all day is a bad idea regardless of whether it feels better.
+The short answer being: It’s not the kind of injury you immobilize, so wearing a brace around all day and not moving at all (“total rest”) is a bad idea regardless of whether it feels better.

 If you want to optimize healing, it’s important to allow gentle, normal movement as you go about your day.

 It IS, however, probably a good idea to wear a brace while you’re playing Pickleball – while you’re recovering from your injury if you decide to keep playing or for a while when you resume playing.

 Which brings up the question of whether you should stop playing or not.
 Here’s my article on that nuanced dilemma: